 Whatever the social conditions might be, there is still the task of explaining the varied directions that personal lives take at any given time and place.
 This requires a personal, as well as a social, analysis of life paths.
 Analysis of behavioral patterns across the lifespan reveals that, in addition to the prevailing sociocultural influences, fortuitous events often exert an important influence on the course of human lives (Bandura, 1982b).
 There are many fortuitous elements in the events people encounter in their daily lives.
 They are often brought together through a fortuitous constellation of events when their paths would otherwise never be crossed.
 In such chance encounters, the separate paths in which people are moving have their own chain of causal determinants, but their intersection occurs fortuitously rather than through deliberate plan.
 The profusion of separate chains of events provides innumerable opportunities for fortuitous intersections.

-Such chance encounters often play a prominent role in shaping the course of career pursuits, forming marital partnerships, and altering the future direction of other aspects of human lives.
-(Bandura, 1982b)
+Such chance encounters often play a prominent role in shaping the course of career pursuits, forming marital partnerships, and altering the future direction of life.

 Addresses the centrality of the self-efficacy mechanism (SEM) in human agency.